The Case for Larger Than 2TB Virtual Disks and The Gotcha with VMFS

 [Updated 04/04/2013] On 28th March VMware released patch ESXi500-201303401-BG which increased the default heap size for VMFS to 640MB and the maximum open VMDK storage per host to around 60TB as mentioned in the original KB article.
 This patch also addresses a problem where a VM configured with 18 or more VMDK’s where the VMDK’s are above 256GB would also report a VMFS heap size issue.
 This is great news for customers that want to run Monster VM’s with large amounts of storage per host.
 This new patch is currently for ESXi 5.0 only, not 5.1.
 But I would expect that when the latest patches for ESXi 5.1 are made available they will also allow up to 60TB per host of open VMDK files.
 I would like to thank Marcel van den Berg and his excellent article covering this problem titled A Small Adjustment and a New VMware Fix will Prevent Heaps of Issues on vSphere VMFS Heap.
 This article alerted me to the new adjustment of the default heap size that I initially missed when reviewing the release notes.
 This is yet another reason to ensure you keep your vSphere environments up to date with patches.
 Great news from VMware.

-Microsoft appears to have put the cat squarely among the pigeons in terms of large virtual disk storage support with their latest release of Windows 2012 and Hyper-V. In this respect VMware is indeed playing catch up.
+Microsoft appears to have put the cat squarely among the pigeons in terms of large virtual disk storage support (prior to vSphere 5.5) with their latest release of Windows 2012 and Hyper-V. In this respect VMware is indeed playing catch up.
 But are greater than 2TB virtual disks really required right now for most applications?
 In my opinion no. For the majority of applications the existing vSphere hypervisor can adequately cater for their size and performance needs.
 But this is only going to last so long.
 There are some good use cases documented in Cormac Hogan’s blog article How Much Storage Can I Present to a Virtual Machine.